opendarkeden/client/README.md

 Download the Data files from [Mediafire](https://www.mediafire.com/file/017bif66kyieviw/DARKEDEN.zip/file) or [Baidu Netdisk](https://pan.baidu.com/s/1-DufSEmnydMbOtTwOo_h8A) (extract code 6bcl), extract it to `client/DARKEDEN`, run "window.bat"

 Modify the IP/Port in `DARKEDEN/Data/GameClientInfo.inf` to your own login server IP/Port.
+If you are using docker on the local Windows system, the IP should be `127.0.0.1`.

 You can see "window.bat" is a simple script that run "fengshen.exe" with a argument: